 Although setting up a business sounds daunting, it isn’t necessarily as complex as you think, especially if you take the small steps to get it right at the beginning.
 Here are the best ways to keep that business running smoothly.

 Keep good records

 An idea hits you out of nowhere – maybe after an episode of Dragon’s Den – and after ruminating for a few months, you think, maybe I can do this, and maybe I can do it better than anyone else.
 If you start researching now, it might pay off.

 “If I have a business idea today and start doing preparatory work yet the company isn’t founded until a few months down the line, I can recoup some of those set-up costs,” says Chris.
 “Six to nine months is not uncommon to get a business idea up and going.
 It can go further back, but the more time goes by, the harder it gets to justify those costs as specifically for the business.”

 There are many perfectly legal and sensible ways for business owners to use their expenses to reduce their taxable income.
 They range from using your own home as an office, mileage on your car, stationary and office equipment to the annual staff party.
-HMRC hosts live webinars on what you can include as capital and revenue expenses – check out the next one here.
+HMRC hosts live webinars on what you can include as capital and revenue expenses.

 Chris adds that business owners should set aside time to make a note of what expenses they added up throughout the week – even if it’s just 15 minutes – otherwise costs could easily slip through the net.

 To make it easier, Ford recommends making use of technology.
 Plenty of it is cheap, or free, and you can share documents online with your accountant.